-Memorandum of Understanding
+Board Coordination Responsibilities

-Boards must develop memoranda of understanding (MOU) with identified FCIs and RRCs to provide access to employment services on a more regular basis to eligible program participants.
-Boards collaborate with their respective FCIs and RRCs to understand existing gaps in access to employment services for inmates, as follows:MOUs target these gaps and aim to solidify long-term partnerships between Boards and the FCIs and RRCs in their respective workforce areas.
-The following are the minimum MOU requirements:
+Boards may continue with a memorandum of understanding (MOU) with identified FCIs and RRCs, if one is already in place, to provide access to employment services on a more regular basis to eligible program participants.
+Boards collaborate with their respective FCIs and RRCs to understand existing gaps in access to employment services for inmates as follows:

-Boards must provide Workforce 101 sessions to individuals housed at BOP locations at least quarterly.
+Boards must provide PROWD information sessions to individuals housed at BOP locations at least monthly.
+Individuals who have previously attended a session do not need to attend every session.

-Workforce Solutions staff members from specialized departments (such as Veteran Services, Child Care, and Vocational Rehabilitation) will attend quarterly informational sessions to provide more detailed information on their services and answer individual questions.
+Workforce Solutions Office staff members from specialized departments (such as Veteran Services, Child Care, and Vocational Rehabilitation) will attend quarterly informational sessions, when scheduled, to provide more detailed information on their services and answer individual questions.

-Staff will use these regular sessions at BOP facilities to assist inmates with beginning the intake and orientation process for relevant workforce programs so that, upon their release, they can immediately begin services.
+Staff will use these regular sessions at BOP facilities to help inmates begin the intake and orientation process for relevant workforce programs so that, upon their release, they can immediately begin services.

-Boards will propose a schedule of specific employment services in consultation with BOP facilities.
+Boards may propose, in addition to the monthly PROWD information sessions, a schedule of specific employment services in consultation with BOP facilities.

 Reporting